 Safely dispose of them using medication take-back programs

 Take-back programs are a great way to safely dispose of expired or excess medications.
 In my area, there are drop-off containers at many police stations.
 Other locales in the U.S. use boxes from the National Association of Drug Diversion Investigators (with its Rx Drug Drop Box) or MedReturn, which have box locator functions on their websites.
-Some pharmacies also accept medications, and Dispose My Meds has a pharmacy locator.
+Some pharmacies also accept medications.

 Safely dispose of them at home

 The FDA has instructions on how to safely dispose of medications as part of your household trash if no better option is available: